dankinsoid/VDFlow/medium-story.md

 ## Performance Considerations

-VDFlow adds minimal overhead to an application:
+VDFlow is a tiny library with no dependencies and adds minimal overhead to an application
-- Small binary footprint
-- No background processing
-- No additional memory pressure
-- No impact on app startup time

 ## Conclusion